karayabin/universe-snapshot/universe/Ling/Light_UserData/doc/api/Ling/Light_UserData/Service/LightUserDataService/list.md

-LightUserDataService::list — Returns the array of all files owned by the current user.
+LightUserDataService::list — Returns the array of the files owned by the current user.